-As noted above under the risk factor entitled, 'We will need substantial additional funding and may be unable to raise capital when needed, which would force us to delay, reduce or eliminate our product development programs or commercialization efforts and could cause our business to fail,'' as of May 4, 2020 we believe that our current cash on hand will meet our anticipated cash requirements into the fourth quarter of fiscal 2020.
+As noted above under the risk factor entitled, 'We will need substantial additional funding and may be unable to raise capital when needed, which would force us to delay, reduce or eliminate our product development programs or commercialization efforts and could cause our business to fail,'' as of May 5, 2021, we believe that our current cash on hand will meet our anticipated cash requirements through the first quarter of fiscal 2022.
 To raise capital, we may sell Common Stock, convertible securities or other equity securities in one or more transactions at prices and in a manner we determine from time to time.
 Any such sales of our Common Stock by us or resale of our Common Stock to decline.